 Cut Down The Expenses On Leisure And Luxuries

 It feels good to have dinner at an expensive restaurant, but does it take you on a guilt trip afterward?
-If yes, you definitely can live a good life without spending your money on fancy restaurants.
+If yes, you can live a good life without spending money on fancy restaurants.

 Recommended: 175 Smart Frugal Living Tips